Jagan-18/Docker_End-To_End_Notes/Day01/README.md

 ![image](https://user-images.githubusercontent.com/43399466/217507877-212d3a60-143a-4a1d-ab79-4bb615cb4622.png)

 The above picture, clearly indicates that Docker Deamon is brain of Docker.
 If Docker Deamon is killed, stops working for some reasons, Docker is brain dead :p (sarcasm intended).
+Docker follows a client-server architecture, where the Docker Client communicates with the Docker Daemon to manage containers.
+Here’s the flow:
+## Key Components of Docker Architecture:
 #### 1.Docker Client:
-- The Docker client is like the command center for Docker.
-It’s where you type in commands to tell Docker what to do.
-You use the Docker client to build, run, and manage Docker containers.
-It talks to the Docker daemon, which does the actual work.
+- The Docker client is used to interact with the Docker daemon (server).
+Commands like docker build, docker run, and docker pull are sent via the Docker client.
-- **Example commands:** docker build, docker run, docker pull.
+- **Example:** When you type a command like docker run <image-name>, the client sends the request to the Docker Daemon.

+#### 2.Docker Daemon (Docker Engine):
+- The Docker Daemon is the heart of Docker.
+It runs in the background and manages Docker containers, images, networks, and volumes.
+- The daemon listens for requests from the Docker client and performs the required actions.
+- **Example**: When the client requests to start a container, the daemon creates and starts the container.

-### Docker Hub
+### Docker Images:
+- A Docker Image is a template that contains the application code and everything needed to run it (libraries, dependencies, etc.).
+- It’s read-only and immutable.
+- **Example:** You can use an image like ubuntu to run a container with Ubuntu's environment.

+#### Docker Containers:
+- A Docker Container is a running instance of an image.
+It’s a lightweight, isolated environment where your application runs.
+- **Example:** When you run docker run <image-name>, a new container is created from the specified image and started.

+#### Docker Hub:
-- Docker Hub is an online service where you can find and store Docker images.
-It’s like an app store but for Docker images.
-You can download (“pull”) images others have created, or upload (“push”) your own images.
+- Docker Hub is an online public registry where you can find, store, and share Docker images.
+It’s similar to an "app store" but specifically for Docker images.
-- **Usage:** When you need an image to create a container, you can pull it from Docker Hub.
+- Usage: You can pull images from Docker Hub to create containers, or push your own images to Docker Hub to share with others.

-#### Docker Registry
+#### Docker Registry:
- -  A Docker registry is a place to store Docker images.
-Docker Hub is the most popular public registry, but you can also have private registries.
-Registries store the images you create and make them available for you to pull and run on your Docker client.
-Private registries are used for images you don’t want to share publicly.
+- A Docker Registry is a place where Docker images are stored.
+Docker Hub is the most common public registry, but you can also set up private registries.
-Example: Companies often use private registries to store their internal application images securely.
+- **Example:** You can pull images from Docker Hub using docker pull <image-name> or push your custom images to a registry using docker push <image-name>.

 ---